NREL/reV/examples/running_with_hsds/README.rst

 Services (AWS) using a combination of EC2 (Elastic Compute) and S3 (Scalable Storage Service).
 You can read more about the HSDS service `in this slide deck <https://www.slideshare.net/HDFEOS/hdf-cloud-services>`_.
+You can use the NREL developer API as the HSDS endpoint for small workloads or stand up your own HSDS local server (instructions further below) for an enhanced parallelized data experience.

 Setting up HSDS
 ---------------